 New to Colonia?

 The Colonia region has several significant differences to the Sol region, which it is useful for those thinking of visiting or settling to be aware of.
 Example CensusBot commands are shown.
+You can use the visit tracker to keep a record of which parts of Colonia you have visited so far.

 - !summary systems